helloRupa/intro-redux/Instructions.md

 1. Uncomment the `dogReducer` and its associated actions.
 We'll need this for testing later.
 2. Declare `combineReducers()` outside of `createStore()`.
 It should take one argument: `reducersPOJO`.
 3. Our function should return a function, since that's what `createStore()` needs.
 The returned function should take the same arguments as a regular reducer.
-This important because `dispatch()` is going to carry on running just like it always did.
+This is important because `dispatch()` is going to carry on running just like it always did.
 4. We need to track whether our state has changed when we run the reducers inside of the `reducersPOJO`.
 Declar a variable called `hasChanged` and set it to `false`.
 5. We also need to store each slice of state in a new object.
 Declare `combinedState` as an empty object.
 6. Call each reducer with its associated slice of state and the action.
 If the state returned by the reducer is not equal to the original slice, set `hasChanged` to `true`.
 Otherwise leave it alone.
 Store the slice of state at the relevant key in the `combinedState` object.